photoprism/photoprism-docs/docs/user-guide/advanced/folders.md

 ## Originals
 This path can be configured by `PHOTOPRISM_ORIGINALS_PATH`.
 The `originals` directory contains your photo library.
-PhotoPrism does not write to this folder.
+PhotoPrism will never move or rename files to this folder.
+It may add files from uploads or imports, unless read-only mode is enabled.

 ## Import
 This path can be configured by `PHOTOPRISM_IMPORT_PATH`.